wp-plugins/users-ultra/readme.txt

 <a href="http://usersultra.com/users-pro.html"><strong>CLICK HERE TO FIND OUT MORE ABOUT THE PRO VERSION</strong></a> <br>
 <br>
 </blockquote>

+<strong>Creating Communities and Networking Websites: </strong><br>
+Users Ultra not only includes common features for managing members but it includes a lot of other features that will help build member driven communities with no need to know how to code.
+Users Ultra has been created to provide powerful tools for the website builder who may be beginning and may not be an expert with WordPress and for professionals who know how to code.

+Basic knowledge of how to set up WordPress and install, activate and set up plugins and themes is recommended.

+Users Ultra can handle almost all aspects of a powerful community website because it includes features such as: Private Messaging System, Friends, Like/Unlike, Photos, Galleries, Front End Posting (default posts), Stars Rating, basic Membership Management with PayPal integration and many more features for free.

+<strong>Spam and Robot Protection: </strong><br>
+Now Users Ultra Lite includes <strong>reCaptcha spam protection</strong>.
+Yes, now with Users Ultra you can protect your website against robots for free.

 <strong>Mobile Devices Compatible: </strong><br>
 Users Ultra looks great on any mobile device.
 It has been developed by using the latest HTML5 and CSS standards in order to make Users Ultra look good at any resolution.
 It doesn't matter what screen size your user is seeing your website, Users Ultra will look excellent and user friendly always.